gangmuk/cloudlab_script/README.md

 ## cloudlab node set up
 1. Create a cluster in cloudlab (start experiment)
-2. [local machine] Copy cluster manifest from cloudlab gui and paste it to the **config.xml** file. run scp_cloudlab_config_xml.sh to copy config.xml to the clients
+2. [local machine] Copy cluster manifest from cloudlab gui and paste it to the **config.xml** file.
 3. [local machine] ```./ssh_copy.sh```
    - Run inventory.py (it reads config.xml file and writes serves.txt file)
    - Generate ssh-key on each node in the cloud lab cluster.